PBGC's Guarantees for Single-Employer Pension Plans

 - It is possible to get more than the maximum guarantee, based on the assets the pension plan has when PBGC becomes responsible

 - To learn more about how PBGC calculates benefits, please see our Priority Categories page.

 Eligibility for Benefits from PBGC:

 A participant who is not yet receiving payments from a terminated plan can begin receiving benefits at the plan's normal retirement date.
-A participant who met all plan requirements (such as a minimum number of years of service) for early retirement on the date the plan terminated (or the bankruptcy filing date, if the plan ended during bankruptcy) can start early retirement payments after reaching early retirement age provided the person no longer works for the plan sponsor.
+A participant who met all plan requirements for early retirement on the plan's termination date can start early retirement payments after reaching early retirement age.